funkybunch/static-url-shortener/README.md

-# static-url-shortener
+# Static URL Shortener
-A static URL Shortener that can be maintained and hosted on Github Pages or deployed to S3.
+A lightweight static URL shortener that can be maintained and hosted on Github Pages or deployed to S3.

+## Installation

+`npm install`